-DEPARTMENTS & OFFICES > SCHOOL OF COMMUNICATIONS AND INFORMATION SYSTEMS > DEPARTMENT OF ENGLISH > COMMUNICATIONS SKILLS PROGRAM
+DEPARTMENTS & OFFICES > SCHOOL OF COMMUNICATIONS AND INFORMATION SYSTEMS > DEPARTMENT OF ENGLISH > COMMUNICATION SKILLS PROGRAM

-The Communications Skills Program courses equip Robert Morris graduates for a competitive, multicultural, professional environment, and satisfy employer needs for employees prepared to meet the demands of a diverse and interconnected global economy.
+The Communication Skills Program courses equip Robert Morris graduates for a competitive, multicultural, professional environment, and satisfy employer needs for employees prepared to meet the demands of a diverse and interconnected global economy.

 The program builds a real world advantage for the Robert Morris graduate.
 The University believes this program moves Robert Morris graduates years ahead of their peers in terms of experience that will be most valuable to them on the job and in graduate studies.